Research Proposal

 Speaking the Dream

 A few years ago in 2022, I spoke about my experiences with being poor, having low wages, and food insecurity at the March on Washington Poor People’s Campaign in DC with my mother.
 This is the transcribed version of my speech.
 I wanted to include it in this blog because it is a time I felt empowered to use my voice about my experience growing up in a poor household.
-The way I grew up influences how I look at the American government, the American Dream, the American government, and its involvement in welfare.
+The way I grew up influences how I look at the American Dream, the American government, and its involvement in welfare.

 My Transcript